vohuynhquangnguyen/vohuynhquangnguyen.github.io/_portfolio/2023-linear-algebra.md

 ---

 This section contains lecture notes as well as solutions to exercises of my self-learning about linear algebra from online courses and textbooks.
 Here is the disclaimer:
-1. Only the topics in linear algebra that is applicable for Machine Learning and Data Science are included in this folder.
+1. Only the topics in linear algebra that is applicable for Machine Learning and Data Science are included.
 2. The contents are based on:
     * The [Linear Algebra course](https://www.coursera.org/learn/machine-learning-linear-algebra/home/) offered by deeplearning.ai in Coursera.
     * The [Linear Algebra course](https://www.coursera.org/learn/linear-algebra-machine-learning/home/) offered by Imperial College London in Coursera.